Moduli spaces of open strings have polylogarithmic Mirzakhani volumes: Volumes of moduli spaces of n-gons

 \section{Volumes of moduli spaces of n-gons}

-In \cite[Proposition~6.2]{chekhov2024}, Chekhov obtains an expression for the Mirzakhani volume of $\mathcal{M}_{\mathbb{D}_n}$ as an integral over an $(n-3)$-dimensional simplex and shows the finiteness of these integrals \cite[Section~5.2]{chekhov2024}.
+In \cite[Proposition~6.2]{chekhov2024}, Chekhov obtains an expression for the Mirzakhani volume of $\mathcal{M}_{\mathbb{D}_n}$ as an integral over an $(n-3)$-dimensional simplex.
 Moreover, he explicitly carries out the volume calculation for the moduli spaces of $5$-gons and $6$-gons.

-We derive a series representation for Mirzakhani volumes of moduli spaces of $n$-gons (\cref{thm:volseries}), and express them as rational multiples of a power of $\pi^2$ for $n=7$ (\cref{thm:n=7vol}) and $n=8$ (\cref{thm:n=8vol}).
-We propose a conjectural volume formula for general $n$ (\cref{conj:ngonvol}), and determine a closed form for the associated generating function (\cref{prop:genfunction}).
+We use \cite{MO402985} to show: